browserengineering/book/book/embeds.md

 ::: {.further}
-The required headers for `SharedArrayBuffer` also caused problems for the *Web Browser Engineering* website, when I [added JavaScript support][js-blog] to embedded widgets.
-These widgets use `SharedArrayBuffer` to polyfill the way that runtime JavaScript APIs talk to the browser.
-It worked, but in order to make it an embedded widget required setting the opt-in headers for that API.
+The `SharedArrayBuffer` issue caused problems when I [added JavaScript support][js-blog] to the embedded browser widgets on this website.
+I was using `SharedArrayBuffer` to allow synchronous calls from a `JSContext` to the browser, and that required APIs that browsers restrict for security reasons.
+Setting the security headers wouldn't work, because [Chapter 14](accessibility.md) embeds a Youtube video.
-Unfortunately, doing so broke an embedded YouTube video in Chapter 14, because YouTube does not (yet?) set this header.

-I worked around the issue by not embedding the widget as a sub-frame of the website in chapter 9, and instead [asking the reader](scripts.html#outline) to open a new browser window.
-This kind of complication---ensuring headers are set correctly on all frames, including third-party dependencies---is very common when trying to implement more advanced features on websites.
+I worked around it by not embedding the browser widget and [asking the reader](scripts.html#outline) to open a new browser window.
 :::

 [js-blog]: https://browserbook.substack.com/p/javascript-in-javascript